Myndex/TuttleAndButtle/README.md

 What does this paragraph even mean?
 How does APCA "trade off clarity" while being "more exact".
 This is another baseless logical fallacy intended to confuse not illuminate.

 Designers can use some values of orange and white because this supports ***actual accessibility***, especially for those with color vision deficiency.
-WCAG&nbsp;2 does not support actual accessibility, and some of these color pairs it rejects does so at the expense of accessible design.
+WCAG&nbsp;2 does not support actual accessibility, and some of these color pairs it rejects does so ***at the expense of accessible design***.

 > _<sub>Yatil:</sub>_
 > _That trade-off might be totally worth it, but there are many questions that need to be answered between now and then._

 **Logical fallacies:** _false dilemma, appeal to ignorance, reciting facts not in evidence._

 What questions?
-And what does Mr. Eggert think was the reason we had an extended public beta period?
+And what does Mr. Eggert think was the reason we have an extended public beta period?

 **Here's the trade-off:** WCAG&nbsp;2 does not work, is harmful to readability, and designers do not use it.
 APC-RC works and provides substantial improvement to readability, using guidelines that have been tested and that provide useful guidance to designers, in the pursuit of actual accessibility.